Are the Vikings the NFL's most tragic playoff team?

 Under Zimmer's watch, the Vikings have done considerably better at not losing games they were favored to win — both regular and postseason.

-During this year’s regular season, the Vikings only unexpectedly lost 2 out of 11 games they were favored.
+During this year’s regular season, the Vikings only unexpectedly lost 2 out of 11 games where Elo ratings predicted they would win.
 That’s 18 percent.
 They also upset four opponents — Green Bay (in October), Washington, Detroit and Atlanta.

 However, this weekend's game will be the first postseason game under his leadership where the team is favored.